 9. Quadrilateral Cowboy Release Trailer

-I was actually on my trip to Japan when Jake contacted me asking if I'd be interested in helping him make the trailer because his time frame was tight.
-I had previously played a demo of it, and I love Thirty Flights of Loving so this was another easy YES!
+I was actually on my trip to Japan when Jake asked me if I'd be interested in helping him make the trailer; Jake's time frame was very tight.
+I previously played a demo of Quadrilateral Cowboy, and I love Thirty Flights of Loving so this was another easy YES!

 This project is somewhere on the top of my list for the most fun I've had making a trailer for a game, despite having less than a week to do it all.
 Jake came up with the news broadcast conceit of the trailer, but needed help putting it together, and also doing gameplay capture.
 He only had the intro, and a section of credits leading into what would be the gameplay.
 It used a ticking clock sound effect which I immediately seized upon as an opportunity to make one of those trendy trailers which use a lot of sound effects in the score.
 I'm not sure that stylistic intent quite came across, but I still had fun doing it.